Posted on 11/21/2017 in Business and Strategy

 Scenario #1: Missed Feedback Deadlines

-Meetings are being cancelled, calls and emails not being returned or being constantly pushed off.
+Meetings are being canceled, calls, and emails not being returned or being constantly pushed off.
 From a Project Manager’s perspective, it might just feel like you’re being ignored.
 However, there could be other factors at play.
 Perhaps the person who is “ignoring you” isn’t the primary or only decision-maker.
-On the client side, they might be just as frustrated with the delays but don’t have the authority to overcome the problem alone.
+On the client-side, they might be just as frustrated with the delays but don’t have the authority to overcome the problem alone.